79 field notes about tools. Quick, practical, no fluff.

 Project N.O.M.A.D. bundles an AI assistant, offline Wikipedia, maps, and medical references into a self-contained computer that runs anywhere — no Wi-Fi, no cloud, no tracking.

-Claude Code collapses anything longer than a few lines when you paste.
-One key changes that.
+Claude Code collapses anything longer than a few lines when you paste, hiding most of it.
+One keystroke reveals the full input again.

 A tiny open-source tool that shows you exactly how much of Claude's attention budget you've used — before you run out mid-task.